unitycoder/UnityAdvancedFPSCharacterController/README.md

 # UnityAdvancedFPSCharacterController
 An open-source project focusing on creating the best lightweight yet feature-rich non-Rigidbody first person shooter character controller for Unity3D.

+## Disclaimer
+- There are portions of codes here that I have taken from tutorials.
+Even though they are free to use I stil want to clarify this.

 ## Features
 - Fully commented